Ecuador Travel Guide

 Gracias – Thank you

-¿Cuánto cuesta? – How much is it?
+¿Cuánto cuesta? – How much does it cost?

 La cuenta, por favor – The bill, please